boomer3boom/Youtube/README.md

-# Problems I want to attempt Solving
+# Problems Or Algorithms I want to investigate or
 - Monopoly Game
 - Electricity Grid
--
+- Branch and Bound method